lmassaron/algo4d_2ed/Chapter05/README.md

-# Chapter 5 Content
+# Chapter 5 Content - Developing a Matrix Computation Class
-This is the Chapter 5 content for Algorithms for Dummies, 2nd Edition.
+This is the Chapter 5 content for Algorithms for Dummies, 2nd Edition:

 *	Defining why you want to create your own class
 *	Putting the basic class together